 The characteristics of the TCLD are summarized in Table 1.

-The TCLD will be integrated in a specially designed assembly, containing a beam pipe for the other beam, as well as a bypass, which is needed since the TCLD is a warm element placed between two cold ones.
+The TCLD will be integrated in a specially designed assembly, containing a beam pipe for the other beam, as well as a cryo-bypass, which is needed since the TCLD is a warm element placed between two cold ones.
 This assembly is shown in Figure 6 and the full installation including the two 11T dipoles is shown in Figure 7.